The Maxx

-The Maxx is an American comic book series created by Sam Kieth in 1993 and originally-published monthly until 1998 by Image Comics for 35 issues, before being collected in trade paperback by DC Comics' Wildstorm imprint.
+The Maxx is an American comic book series created by Sam Kieth in 1993 and originally published monthly until 1998 by Image Comics for 35 issues, before being collected in trade paperback by DC Comics' Wildstorm imprint.
 The first appearance of the character was in Darker Image #1 by Image Comics in March 1993.
 The comic book, starring an eponymous purple-skinned hero, spawned a 13-episode animated series on MTV that originally aired April–June 1995.
 Starting in November 2013 and ending in September 2016, the original series has been republished by IDW as The Maxx: Maxximized with new colors and improved scans of the original artwork by Sam Kieth and Jim Sinclair.
 In 2018, the Maxx featured in a five-issue crossover series with Batman, published by IDW.

-The series follows the adventures of the titular hero in two worlds: The real world and an alternate reality referred to as the Outback (presumably named metaphorically after the real Australian outback).
-In the real world, Maxx is a vagrant, a "homeless man living in a box", while in the Outback, he is the powerful protector of the Jungle-Queen, who exists in the real world as Julie Winters, a freelance social worker who often bails Maxx out of jail.
+The series follows the adventures of the titular hero in two worlds: the real world and an alternate reality referred to as the Outback.
+In the real world, Maxx is a vagrant, a "homeless man living in a box", while in the Outback, he is the powerful protector of the Leopard Queen, who exists in the real world as Julie Winters, a freelance social worker who often bails Maxx out of jail.
 While Maxx is aware of the Outback, Julie is not, though it is integral to both of their stories.

 Plot summary

 Main story arc

 Mr. Gone, a serial rapist with a telepathic link to Julie, has extensive knowledge of and access to other people's Outbacks.
 He starts phoning Julie, but she thinks he is merely an obscene phone caller and ignores him.
 Eventually, the Maxx gets in Gone's way by "protecting" Julie.
 Gone tries to kill him with assistance from the Outback's main predators, the Isz.
 The Maxx fights him in both the Outback and the real world.

 Eventually, Mr. Gone makes Julie see the truth about her past and reveals to her how the Maxx came to be.
 Gone first met Julie when she was a child as "Uncle Artie", a friend of her father; his tall tales about a visit to Australia helped shape Julie's Outback.
 As Julie begins healing herself and the Outback, the series starts following Sara, a depressed teenager whose mother sends her to Julie for counseling.
-Sara is often in conflict with her mother, who disciplines her so she will not grow up to be like her father - Mr. Gone.
+Sara is often in conflict with her mother, who disciplines her so she will not grow up to be like her father—Mr. Gone.